 Phase V – Shadow, possible future expansion

-Phase 1 is Complete – On Time/On Budget!
+Phase II Under Construction – On Time/On Budget

 The buildings of Phase 1 rise majestically on a mountain on Ring Road in Bafut.

 - 3 Science Labs – Chemistry, Biology, and Food & Nutrition

 - Music/Art Room